-Upon implementation, monitoring the impact of the draft revised Article 4 Direction and HMO SPD upon the availability of HMOs to meet the housing needs of households with protected characteristics.
+Upon implementation, monitoring the impact of the new Article 4 Direction upon the availability of HMOs to meet the housing needs of households with protected characteristics.

-Consideration of a breadth of consultation methods to support the needs of groups with protected characteristics.
+Consideration of a breadth of notification methods to support the needs of groups with protected characteristics.